hal/circuit/README.md

 }
 ```

 A store implementation marked with `@Store` should contain one or more methods marked with `@Process`.
-This annotation tells Circuit what action type (and thus what payload) the method processes.
+This annotation tells Circuit what action type (and thus what payload) the method can process.
 Furthermore dependencies to other stores can be expressed using `@Process`:

 ```java
 @Store